niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 The role of the crontab script
 ------------------------------

-Meanwhile, on the cluster, the ``cron_benchmark.sh`` Shell script will be periodically executed through a crontab task to check the existence of that temporary CSV file.
+Meanwhile, on the cluster, the ``cron_benchmark.sh`` Shell script will be periodically executed through a cron task to check the existence of that temporary CSV file.
 If the file exists, the script will archive it then execute the ``benchmark.py`` Python script to scan and process its content.

 The role of the Python script
 -----------------------------